← Tim Haines

 account 519 gets a 500 and can no longer reach it.

 Why a scanner walks past it.
 The tenant owner should come from the session, never the request body.
-A scanner sees an admin-authenticated PATCH succeed and moves on; catching this means reading the permitted-params list against the authorization policy and noticing the owner field is writable.
+A scanner sees an admin-authenticated PATCH succeed and moves on.
+Catching this means reading the permitted-params list against the authorization policy and noticing the owner field is writable.
 The fix removed account_id from the permitted params.

-Verify → fix PR #13116 (merged)
+Verify → GitHub advisory GHSA-x288-jh8j-348c · fix PR #13116

 Also reported & fixed

-SSRF in an upload endpoint Publication pending — any authenticated user could make the server fetch an attacker-controlled URL and exfiltrate the host’s AWS credentials.
+SSRF in an upload endpoint Publication pending.
+Any authenticated user could make the server fetch an attacker-controlled URL and exfiltrate the host’s AWS credentials.
 Reported to Chatwoot and fixed; advisory GHSA-qpw4-7pxw-mp9r.